k-box/k-box/docs/developer/database.md

 - *projects*: stores the projects details
 - *userprojects*: handle the N to M relation between projects and user involved in projects
-- relation user->institution by foreign institution_id on users: handle the institution affiliation of a user
 - relation projects->users by foreign projects.user_id to users.id: this relation covers the fact that a project is managed by a single project administrator

 ## Users and Capabilities